acaylor/ajs-blog/content/posts/prometheus.md

 *For Grafana versions < 10*

-1. Navigate to the lefthand menu and find the Gear icon, then select "Data Sources".
+1. Navigate to the left-hand menu and find the Gear icon, then select "Data Sources".

 2. Select "Add data source" and then find Prometheus.